 This module is based on the Language Awareness phase of the ‘TESOL: Theory and Practice’ module and provides you with a linguistic foundation for teaching English and will take you through the various metalinguistic terms that are used in English language teaching.
 You will explore the meanings of grammatical terms as well as the nuanced pragmatic meanings of using different syntactical structures such as the passive voice or conditional forms.
 You will also study the basics of phonology, as well as the four skills of listening, speaking, reading and writing and how they can be assessed.

 Preparing for TESOL

 Preparing for TESOL is the practical element of the first year.
 During this module, you will design, develop, deliver and reflect upon a short practical teaching session.
 You will be guided in selecting appropriate aims and objectives, sourcing appropriate resources, as well as basic classroom management techniques including organising the learning environment and giving feedback.

 All students who successfully complete the first year can enter one of two routes in the second year:

-- To undertake the CELTA qualification, would require you to evidence your competence in written and spoken English equivalent to an IELTS of 8.0 or above.
+To undertake the CELTA qualification, would require you to evidence your competence in written and spoken English equivalent to an IELTS of 8.0 or above.
 You will also need to demonstrate a commitment to attendance and professionalism that satisfies the requirements of Cambridge Enlgish Language Assessments.